Open the door to a fulfilling career in pharmacy and enter the workforce sooner with a seven year combined BSPS/PharmD degree from Ohio State.

-Students pursuing this option (typically) complete three years of the BSPS curriculum and then begin the four year PharmD program.
-Students will receive their bachelor's degree at the end of their P1 year (first year of PharmD).
-As such, the time to both degrees is lessened by one year.
+Students pursuing the BSPS/PharmD Combined Degree program (typically) complete three years of the BSPS curriculum and then begin the four year PharmD program.
+Students will receive their bachelor's degree at the end of their P1 year (first year of PharmD.
+As such, the time to do both degrees is lessened by one year.

 Key benefits of combined BSPS/PharmD program:

 - Graduate sooner.
 Follow the BSPS/PharmD Combined Degree pathway and graduate with a bachelors and PharmD degree in seven years, not eight!

 - Tuition savings.
 Combined degree students save an average of $11,500 for in-state and $33,500 for out-of-state students.

 - Want to guarantee your admission into the PharmD?
 Apply to the Early Assurance Program (EAP) and secure your seat in the PharmD program.*